chocolateboy/conjoin/README.md

 # NAME

-conjoin - a fast and flexible joiner for iterables and arrays with a tiny footprint
+conjoin - a fast and flexible joiner for iterables and arrays with a small footprint

 # FEATURES

 - works with ES6+ iterables and plain arrays
 - custom default, pair, and last separators
 - currying (generate a function with baked-in options)
-- &lt; 600 B minified
+- &lt; 700 B minified
 - no dependencies
 - fully typed (TypeScript)